HumanESDES/malebooks/en/project/index.md

 In Mali, despite war and instability, everyone agrees on a deep weakness that prevents development from happening: __ineffectiveness of the educational system__.

 On a surface twice as large as France with only one fourth of its population, the Education System, abandonned 20 years ago barely produces results.
-Corruption, preposterous wages, rural exodus, teacher’s lack of skills (trained within the same system), disengaging parents, etc. Reasons to fail abound.
+Corruption, ridiculous wages, rural exodus, teacher’s lack of skills (trained within the same system), disengaging parents, etc. Reasons to fail abound.
 To the point that even neighboring countries, yet not richer than Mali, hardly recognize it's High School Diploma.

 <div class="imgillus">
     <img src="/medias/bko-classroom.jpg" alt="Une salle de classe à Bamako"/>